NikVis01/neo4jdemo/README.md

 2. Evaluate performance relative to a baseline RAG by comparing answers from identical queries relevant to the textbook contents.
    1. Please perform RAG in your preferred manner - no need for anything fancy.
 LangChain naive RAG tutorial: [link](https://python.langchain.com/docs/tutorials/rag/).

-### Notes:

-* No need for a fancy UI - you can do it in a Python file (.py) or notebook (.ipynb).
-* Depending on the library, you may first have to extract text to markdown or to a string - then construct the knowledge graph.
-I will give you freedom to choose the specific library and will provide some alternatives below.
-* No need to parse the WHOLE textbook - you may start exploring with a subset.
-Please include any PDF parsing/ingestion in your work.
-* Feel free to try hybrid versions if you like!

-### Library alternatives:

 * [Neo4j / OpenAI](https://neo4j.com/blog/news/graphrag-python-package/)
 * [LangChain](https://neo4j.com/labs/genai-ecosystem/langchain/#\_knowledge_graph_construction)
 * [LlamaIndex](https://neo4j.com/labs/genai-ecosystem/llamaindex/)